Kresna–Razlog uprising: Prelude

+The Russo-Turkish War resulted in the establishment of the Bulgarian state.
+The Treaty of San Stefano envisioned a large Bulgarian state, which would open Russia to the Mediterranean Sea.
+It was revised by the European powers with the Treaty of Berlin as they feared Russian interference.
+Eastern Rumelia became an autonomous province, while Macedonia remained part of the Ottoman Empire.
 The revolutionary circles in Bulgaria concurred at once with the idea of inciting an uprising in Macedonia.
 On August 29, 1878, a meeting of representatives from the Bulgarian revolutionaries was convened in the town of Veliko Tarnovo in order to implement the plan.
 This meeting resulted in the creation of a committee called Edinstvo (Unity).
 The initiative for this belonged to Lyuben Karavelov, Stefan Stambolov and Hristo Ivanov.
 The task of this new committee was to establish similar committees throughout Bulgaria, to maintain strict contact with them, and work toward the same end: "unity of all the Bulgarians" and the improvement of their present political situation.